whitschroder/remote-sensing/_sources/install.md

 Agisoft Metashape is a 3D modeling software using photogrammetry.
 Download the Professional version [here](https://www.agisoft.com/downloads/installer/).
 You can use Metashape without saving for an unlimited time.
 To save your work, you will need to begin a 30-day trial.
 Do not begin the 30-day trial until class starts.
+Instead, use the software in Demo mode.

+## RealityCapture

+Reality Capture is a free photogrammetry software and a good alternative to Agisoft Metashape.
+Go to <https://www.capturingreality.com/> and click on the Download now button at the top right of the page.
+Download the Epic Games Launcher and open the installer.
+Click through the default installation options, and click Update if prompted after installing.
+You will then need to create an account or link an existing account (for example, through Google, Apple, etc.).
+Once linked, click Continue.
+Open Epic Games and enter the confirmation code that was sent to your email.
+Once Epic Games is open, click on Unreal Engine and then RealityCapture.
+Click Download.
+Once installed, RealityCapture should be available in under Library in the Epic Games Launcher.
+Note that the Epic Games Launcher is automatically added to your Startup apps.
+Turn off this setting if needed.

 ## ArcGIS Pro

 A license for ArcGIS Pro is available for University of Florida students through the [GeoPlan Center](https://www.geoplan.ufl.edu/software/arcgis-pro/).
 Follow the instructions to download the most recent version.
+During the installation, you may be prompted to update Microsoft .NET Desktop Runtime.
+Click on the link provided in the pop-up window, and download the specific version listed (currently version 8, x64).
 ArcGIS Pro is only available for Windows.

 ## QGIS